2020 Awards for Excellence in Vegetarian and Vegan Care Catering

-All winners will be announced in a virtual awards ceremony on Thursday 3 December 2020.
-Hosted by English comedian, actor, writer and film producer Dave Spikey, this year’s star-studded awards ceremony will stream live via Facebook and YouTube.
-Commencing at 2pm, the event will include inspiring talks covering best practice when catering for vegetarians and vegans in a care setting.
+All winners were announced in a virtual awards ceremony on Thursday 3 December 2020.
+Hosted by English comedian, actor, writer and film producer Dave Spikey, this year’s star-studded awards ceremony was streamed live via Facebook and YouTube, where you can still watch, if you missed it!
+The event included inspiring talks covering best practice when catering for vegetarians and vegans in a care setting.

-Veggie Care Chef of the Year – shortlist to be announced by Rose Elliot MBE.
+Veggie Care Chef of the Year – winners were announced by Rose Elliot MBE.

 Vegetarian for Life Patron, Rose Elliot MBE, has written over 70 vegetarian and vegan cookery books as well as books about mindfulness, Buddhism and astrology.
 Rose turned vegan over 5 years ago after being vegetarian since she was a little girl – and has never eaten meat.

-This year’s finalists for Veggie Care Chef of The Year are:
+This year’s winner of Veggie Care Chef of The Year was:

 - Grant Burton, Head Chef of The Hawthorns in Braintree

 This year’s runners up for Veggie Care Chef of the Year were:

 - Ben Kerslake, Head Chef of Frome Nursing Home